segin-GH/4-coders-by-coders/stateMachine.md

-# What is a state Machine ?
+# What is a State Machine?
 A state machine is a way of thinking about a system that can be in different "states" and change from one state to another based on certain events or inputs.
 Think of a traffic light: it can be in the state of "red light," "yellow light," or "green light," and it changes from one state to another based on a set of rules (for example, a timer that switches from green to yellow to red).

 In the same way, a state machine can be used to model the behavior of any system that has different states and transitions between those states.
 For example, a simple toy car could have the states "off," "moving forward," and "moving backward," and it would change from one state to another based on the inputs from the person playing with it (such as pressing a button to make the car move forward).